 Yes, you are reading correctly.
 Another copy & paste mask tutorial.
-A member of my nursing staff could have possibly avoided a warning if he had looked at the mask before trying to put it on the wrong way round again and again and again.
-What is logical for ordinary mortals is apparently quite extraordinary for a trained intensive care nurse with expert training in home ventilation.
+An employee of my care service could possibly have avoided a warning if he had looked at the mask before he tried to put it on again and again and again the wrong way round.
+What is logical for the average person is obviously quite extraordinary for a trained intensive care nurse with expert training in home ventilation.
 The mask actually has a top and a bottom.
-So when you assemble it, it makes sense not to ignore the up/down labelling on the mask.
+So when you assemble it, it makes sense not to ignore the top/bottom labelling on the mask.

 So let's go, let's go.